Are Frozen Vegetables Better Than Canned?

 How canned vegetables are processed

-Why processing method affects texture, flavor, and flexibility
+Why processing method affects application

 Nutrition Comparison: Are Frozen Vegetables Healthier Than Canned?